Registration for the 2026 NVBDC National Veteran Business Matchmaking Conference and Veteran Marketplace is coming soon!

 (888) CERTIFIED

-The National Veteran Business Development Council is entering a defining new chapter—one marked by strengthened leadership, strategic board restructuring, and an accelerated commitment to equipping veteran-owned businesses for success in an increasingly digital and global marketplace.
+The National Veteran Business Development Council (NVBDC) is entering a defining new chapter—one marked by strengthened leadership, strategic board alignment, and an accelerated commitment to preparing veteran-owned businesses for success in an increasingly digital, competitive, and global marketplace.

-At the center of this evolution is a renewed focus on execution—turning readiness into results—and ensuring that certified veteran-owned businesses are not only prepared to compete, but positioned to win.
+At the center of this evolution is a renewed focus on execution: moving from readiness to results and ensuring that certified veteran-owned businesses are not only prepared to compete, but positioned to win.

 Strengthening Leadership and Governance

 As part of its strategic path forward, NVBDC has implemented key leadership updates and a thoughtful restructuring of its Board of Directors to enhance governance, accountability, and long-term impact.
-These changes reflect a clear commitment to stability, clarity, and performance as the organization scales its national and global footprint.
+These changes reflect a clear commitment to stability, clarity, and performance as the organization continues to scale its national and global footprint.

 A major milestone in this evolution is the appointment of Elaine M. Taylor as Executive Director.
-In this role, Taylor will work directly with the Board to drive operational alignment, expand partnerships, and execute on NVBDC’s strategic initiatives.
+In this role, Taylor will work directly with the NVBDC Board of Directors to support day-to-day operations, strengthen organizational alignment, expand partnerships, and help execute NVBDC’s strategic initiatives.

-Working alongside Interim CEO John Oleson and Board Chair Jim Cowper, the leadership team is aligned around a clear objective: scale NVBDC’s impact while maintaining the integrity and trust that defines its certification.
+Working alongside Interim CEO John Oleson and Board Chair Jim Cowper, NVBDC’s leadership team is aligned around a clear objective: strengthen the organization’s impact while preserving the integrity, credibility, and trust that define NVBDC certification.

 Driving Digital Readiness Through Strategic Investment

-Beyond leadership, NVBDC is doubling down on one of the most critical challenges facing veteran entrepreneurs today: digital readiness.
+Beyond leadership and governance, NVBDC is doubling down on one of the most important challenges facing veteran entrepreneurs today: digital readiness.

 Through a major grant initiative led by Annette Stevenson, NVBDC is advancing a comprehensive effort to help veteran-owned businesses modernize, compete, and scale in today’s economy.
-This initiative is designed to deliver practical, actionable support across key areas that directly impact business growth:
+This initiative is designed to provide practical, actionable support across key areas that directly impact business growth, including:

-• Understanding and leveraging AI tools for operational efficiency and market advantage
+• Leveraging AI tools for operational efficiency, marketing, and business development

 • Developing strong private-sector capability statements that resonate with corporate buyers

-• Building export readiness and entering global markets with confidence
+• Building export readiness and preparing for global market entry

-• Strengthening cybersecurity frameworks to meet corporate and government requirements
+• Strengthening cybersecurity frameworks to meet corporate and government expectations

-This initiative is not theoretical, it is execution-focused, aligning directly with NVBDC’s broader Digital Readiness Initiative and Services Committee programming.
+This work is not theoretical.
+It is execution-focused and directly aligned with NVBDC’s broader Digital Readiness Initiative and Services Committee programming.

-From foundational training like Marketing 101 to advanced sessions on capability statements, exporting, and AI-driven growth strategies, NVBDC continues to deliver high-impact education that translates into real-world opportunity.
+From foundational business education to advanced training on capability statements, exporting, cybersecurity, marketing, and AI-driven growth strategies, NVBDC continues to deliver high-impact education that helps certified veteran-owned businesses become more visible, more credible, and more prepared to pursue opportunity.

 Expanding Global Access and International Certification